animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-In the preceding example, only the `/Example` Region’s Snapshot Service bean picks up and handles the export event, saving the filtered, “/Example” Region’s data to the `data.snapshot` file in a sub-directory of the application’s working directory.
+In the preceding example, only the `/Example` Region's Snapshot Service bean picks up and handles the export event, saving the filtered, "/Example" Region's data to the `data.snapshot` file in a sub-directory of the application's working directory.

 </div>

 <div class="paragraph">

 Using the Spring application events and messaging subsystem is a good way to keep your application loosely coupled.
-You can also use Spring’s [Scheduling](https://docs.spring.io/spring/docs/current/spring-framework-reference/#scheduling-task-scheduler) services to fire snapshot application events on a periodic basis.
+You can also use Spring's [Scheduling](https://docs.spring.io/spring/docs/current/spring-framework-reference/#scheduling-task-scheduler) services to fire snapshot application events on a periodic basis.